 Opera houses were later developed to host the opera performances indoors and were designed with the acoustic idea of amphitheatres in mind.

 The acoustics of quality opera houses allows the music to be heard clearly by all audience members from the front to the back of the seating area.

 Amphitheatres can be thought of as passive amplifiers of sound.
 I discuss this with more clarity in my article Passive Amplifiers Vs. Active Amplifiers (Sound & Audio).

 Opera singers are taught how to project their voices in an incredible way.
 This projection is needed in order for the opera singers to be heard over a full orchestra.

-So how do opera singers sing with such great volume that they can be heard at the back of the room; over the orchestra; without any microphones?
+So how do opera singers sing with such great volume that they can be heard at the back of the room, over the orchestra, without any microphones?

 Firstly, an opera singer is trained to project their voices at a yelling-like volume.
-Creating lot of volume and a high sound pressure level with the voice is essential to be heard over the rest of the music.
+Creating a lot of volume and a high sound pressure level with the voice is essential to be heard over the rest of the music.

-Secondly, opera singers are trained to produce certain overtones in their voice.
+Secondly, opera singers are trained to produce certain overtones in their voices.
 The human voice, like other instruments, has a fundamental tone (the note the singer is singing) and many harmonic frequencies (integer multiples of the fundamental).

 Opera singers sing in a way that accentuates the harmonics in the “singer’s formant” around 3 kHz.
 The orchestra does not produce a great amount of sound in this range.
-By increasing the presence of these frequencies in their voice, opera singers can effectively “cut through” the sound of orchestra and be heard by the audience clearly.
+By increasing the presence of these frequencies in their voice, opera singers can effectively “cut through” the sound of the orchestra and be heard by the audience clearly.